How To Enter

 Who judges the top prizes?

-The longlist will be reviewed by an eminent international jury panel - including Doug Dodds, senior curator of the V&A Museum in London - which will select the top prize winners.
+The Longlist will be reviewed by an eminent international jury panel - including Doug Dodds, senior curator of the V&A - who will select the top prize winners.
+The full list of our Jury Panel can be found here.

 How does the judging work?

-All works are reviewed by an International Selection Committee, headed by Foteini Arvani, Digital Curator, Museum of London, and made up of art specialists, including curators, writers and academics.
-This group selects the 2016 Lumen Longlist which opens for a public vote for the People's Choice Award.
-The longlist then goes before our eminent Jury Panel for selection of the Shortlist and Winners.
+All works are reviewed by our International Selectors' Committee, made up of art and technology specialists, including curators, writers and academics.
+This group selects the Lumen Longlist which opens for a public vote for the People's Choice Award.
+The Longlist then goes before our eminent Jury Panel, who select the exhibition and award winners.